 However, those conducting offensive cyber operations run into non-traditional obstacles when scaling effective strategies.
 The development of any new innovation and its subsequent use makes it difficult to employ that same tool again.
 Suppose the United States has the ability to trace an attack back to a cyber actor, complications arise for that actor's future offensive strategy.
-The actor has exposed their entry mechanism or structural weakness, and they are unlikely to be able to the same method again.
+The actor has exposed their entry mechanism or structural weakness, and they are unlikely to be able to use the same method again.
 A research team at the National Academy of Sciences in a paper titled “Strategic Aspects of Cyberattack, Attribution, and Blame” states that two of the driving factors for strategic deterrence and response in cyberspace are evidence spoofing and lack of appropriate response.
 Utilizing a blame game model, they illustrate that the combination of confidence level classification (the ODNI utilizes a three step classification measure- low, medium, and high confidence for cyber attack attribution assessments) and the ability to subvert or pin blame with relative ease creates a highly dangerous environment in cyberspace when looking to retaliate.
 This article further elaborates on how this model explains a lack of [unclassified] responses : “In the cyber domain, assigning blame for an attack or intrusion is complicated by both technical factors and lack of agreement on basic definitions (e.g., what constitutes an attack or what counts as critical infrastructure).
 Sources in or close to the US Government assert that its ability to trace back a cyber operation to its geographic origin (e.g., an urban neighborhood in China) is excellent (2).
 However, unlike its response to aggression in the physical world, the United States has been surprisingly restrained in responding to incidents, such as the Chinese theft of databases containing the personal information of 21.5 million federal employees or intellectual property.
 Similarly, the Russian data theft from JP Morgan Chase, and Iranian cyberattacks against the United States.”
 These complications create a divide in typical offensive security dynamics for the United States.

 Developing Innovation